 The war’s end left Europe and Asia divided along lines that persisted for decades:

-• Korea was divided at the 38th parallel between Soviet and American occupation zones.
-The division persists to this day, making the Korean Peninsula the Cold War’s most dangerous frozen conflict.
+- Korea was divided at the 38th parallel between Soviet and American occupation zones.
+The division persists to this day, making the Korean Peninsula the Cold War’s most dangerous frozen conflict — a tension that erupted in the Korean War just five years later.

 Hiroshima and Nagasaki inaugurated a revolution in international politics.
 For the first time in history, great powers possessed weapons capable of destroying each other’s societies entirely.
 This reality—what theorists call the condition of mutual assured destruction—fundamentally altered the logic of great power competition.